Updated June 8, 2023

 - It is An Agile Expert – Of course, this is quite obvious that an Agile coach is already an Agile expert.

 - Has Implemented Agile Process across Different Environments and Cultures – A good agile coach should have worked under different environments and cultures.
-He should not be limited to the only certain environment but should be comfortable enough to work across teams operating under different cultures and environments too.
+He should not be limited to only certain environments but should be comfortable enough to work across teams operating under different cultures and environments too.

-- Should have Worked with a Team of Varying Sizes – A good agile coach should have experience of working with teams of varying sizes.
+- Should have Worked with a Team of Varying Sizes – A good agile coach should have experience working with teams of varying sizes.
 He should be able to handle a small team as well as a large team too.

 - Not a Part of a Team – One of the most important salient features is that an agile coach is not a part of a team.
 He only guides team members and does not actively participate as a team member.

 Qualities of an Agile Coach

 - Know about Agile ideas: Agile is not a simple process.
 We can say that it is a complex philosophy, and there are no certain sets of rules or documentation which could be referred to as per requirement.
 There are several agile methodologies like DevOps, Scaled Agile Framework, and many more.
 A good coach should know each one and also know what to use when.

-- Have an Open Mindset: A coach should have an open mindset and should be open to adopting any of the agile methodologies which best suits the requirements.
+- Have an Open Mindset: A coach should have an open mindset and be open to adopting any agile methodologies that best suit the requirements.
 He should not be restricted to any particular methodologies only.

 - Handling Conflicts: It is very likely that while following agile processes, there might crop up a few conflicts.
 A coach should have the ability to handle such conflicts and learn from such conflicts so as to avoid such conflicts from cropping up again.